 Now, when you do the project 64 download, your security software might warn you that this software can harm your computer.
-This is because the original emulator comes bundled with software which is an adware.
+This is because the original emulator comes bundled with software that is an adware.
 It is the means of monetization by the team behind Project64.

 It isn’t bad to expect rewards for hard work such as they have done here, but if you want an ad-free version, I think I have found the link to that as well.

 Nemu 64 is another efficient emulator for the Windows system.
 It is lesser known than the others in the list.
 But it is extremely compact as an N64 Emulator.
 With no hassle of specific installations, it provides smooth emulation for your games.